 Hello Dr. G, I work at a grocery store as a cashier there is this guy who comes shopping every month.
 I’ve been seeing this guy for a year.
 I just started liking him when I first met him like in romantic movies as if there was a love surging in me.

-Dear Dr. G, I’m 23 and never been in a relationship (never had a boyfriend).
+Dear Dr. G, Is it too late for love?
+I’m now 23 and have never been in a relationship (never had a boyfriend).
 I’ve just tried to focus on school and my studies and to be honest I’ve never met someone that I can connect with.

 Greetings Dr. G, I have to say I love reading your letters.
 You manage to combine compassion and good sense – a delight, and instructive!
 I am suffering because I’m in love with a man a great deal younger than me –